aiven/devportal/docs/products/clickhouse/howto/integrate-pg.rst

 You can integrate Aiven for ClickHouse® with either *Aiven for PostgreSQL* service located in the same project, or *an external PostgreSQL endpoint*.

-Behind the scenes the integration between Aiven for ClickHouse and Apache Kafka services relies on `ClickHouse PostgreSQL Engine <https://clickhouse.com/docs/en/engines/table-engines/integrations/postgresql>`_.
+Behind the scenes the integration between Aiven for ClickHouse and PostgreSQL relies on `ClickHouse PostgreSQL Engine <https://clickhouse.com/docs/en/engines/table-engines/integrations/postgresql>`_.

 .. note::

-    ClickHouse service integrations are available for Startup plans and higher.
+    Aiven for ClickHouse service integrations are available for Startup plans and higher.

 Prerequisites
 -------------